utwente-scs/misdet-code/README.md

 ### Anonymization

 All personally identifiable data is being anonymized before it is saved in the export.
 More specifically, all the data in regard to users, groups, and roles is cryptographically hashed using SHA256.

+An example of the excel export of collected data can be found in the [example directory ](Example) of this repository.

 ## Requirements